The burden on the banking care ecosystem in 2020

 Meet the customer where they are

 Conversational platforms, homegrown or procured, have traditionally been a function of the channel – web, mobile or social.
 Most chatbots for customer care are deployed within an app or website, which compels banking customers to navigate to that channel to get the queries addressed.
-Only a few chatbot platforms have a presence on widely available messaging or social platforms like WhatsApp or Facebook Messenger.
+However, with hyperautomation, banks can extend their conversational chatbots to widely available messaging or social platforms like WhatsApp or Facebook Messenger, meeting customers where they are and providing seamless support across multiple channels.

 Related article: Increase Banking CSAT with Conversational AI Chatbots in 2023